Do You Need Small Business Insurance in Colorado?

 Professional Liability Insurance.

-Often referred to as errors and omissions insurance, professional liability coverage designed for businesses that provide advice and expertise as a service.
+Often referred to as errors and omissions insurance, professional liability coverage is designed for businesses that provide advice and expertise as a service.
 For example, an employee provides outdated tax advice, resulting in a customer damage claim.

 Cyber Liability Insurance.